dawranliou/dawranliou.com/content/19-interop-legacy-java-with-clojure.md

 This way the you can develop the Clojure project that depends on some of the existing Java project.

-## Strategy 3 - Clojure REPL integration with legacy Java app
+## Strategy 3 - Connect Clojure repl with Java JVM

 Recipe: